0rAX0/GNOME-Concepts/README.md

 ##How to submit ideas

 To submit your idea(s) you can [Fork](https://help.github.com/articles/fork-a-repo) the repo and commit whatever you have and send a pull request.
-If you don't want to deal with Git [email me](mailto:the.red.shortcut@gmail.com).
+If you don't want to deal with Git, [email me](mailto:the.red.shortcut@gmail.com).

 ##How to start working on a project